 Bendigo is a regional town in Victoria, originally known for its gold rush boom.
 This historic town has a lot to offer for a day trip or a weekend staycation.
 At the weekend you can get a bit more activities happenings and everything is central if you stay in the city center.
 Bendigo offers great architecture and history, good dining options, parks and gardens, and cultural options like Art Galleries and Museums.
 More on it below.

 - 1. The Great Stupa of Universal Compassion

 - 4. Lake Weeroona

 - 6. Golden Dragon Museum

 - 10. Poppet Head Lookout

-- Here are some blog posts to help you
+- Here are some suggested travel guides to help you

 How to get to Bendigo?